CCRI-Cyberknights/page/docs/TROUBLESHOOTING.md

 **Root Cause:**
 This was caused by the old version management system where:
 1. `standard-version` bumped `package.json` but didn't include updated `index.html`
-2. `scripts/update-index-version.js` ran but output wasn't committed with release
+2. The old `scripts/update-index-version.js` ran but output wasn't committed with release
 3. GitHub Pages deployed from committed files, showing previous version

 **Solution Implemented (2025):**